joseph-abell/york-oratory/content/groups.md

       second and fourth Tuesdays of the month, except in August.
 If you would like to know more, please contact Fr Stephen.
 Newman’s Group has a Facebook page.
+    description: >-
+      The group seeks to provide spiritual and doctrinal formation to young adults aged 17-30, and to encourage young Catholic adults in the living of their Faith.
     groupType: ''
     primaryImage: ''
     title: Newman’s Group (Young Adults)